siyelo/blog/source/_posts/2012-11-16-weekly-roundup-7.markdown

 date: 2012-11-16 17:09
 comments: true
 categories: Weekly Roundup
-author: Nicole Dirks
+author: Siyelo
+image: /images/artwork/rails.jpg
+avatar: /images/avatars/siyelo.jpg
+headline: With 42 Days left in 2012 until the Mayan Apocalypse and the world comes to an END we’ve decided to to share as much of our insight as possible!...
+Happy friday from Siyelo.
 ---

-With 42 Days left in 2012 until the Mayan Apocalypse and the world comes to an END we’ve decided to to share as much of our insight as possible!...
-Happy friday from Siyelo.

 If you love freebies check this out.
 Dalibor received a free "[Practical Object-Oriented Design in Ruby](http://https://twitter.com/sandimetz/status/268753825916133376)" book thanks to Sandi Metz and InformIT.
 Great customer service!

 Dali has been fully emerged in the [Rails 4 compilation links](http://blog.wyeworks.com/2012/11/13/rails-4-compilation-links/), a curated list of intersting links about the next release of Rails.
 It's got pull requests, issues, commits, examples, posts, videos and much more.